Showing posts with label VLSI. Show all posts

 Figure 9: Truth table of 2-input XNOR gate

-The implementation of 2-input XOR gate using a 2x1 mux is as shown in figure 10.
+The implementation of 2-input XNOR gate using a 2x1 mux is as shown in figure 10.

 A 2-input XNOR gate can be realized using a 2:1 mux provided we connect the select to A-input, D0 to B' and D1 to B. XNOR gate using mux, XNOR gate using 2x1 mux, 2-input XNOR gate using mux